 File - To request a file be uploaded (Word doc, image, PDF, etc.), i.e. a cover letter, resume, transcript, etc.

 Date - If requesting a specific date be provided.

 Number- For when a number needs to be provided (although for phone numbers, textfields are likely better).

 Page break - If you'd like the form to have multiple pages, this will break it up.

 Time - If a time is to be provided.

 Need further assistance?
-You can submit a help ticket to Central Web Services; there are also Open Labs where you can get assistance from a Drupal 7 expert at Central Web Services, see the dates and times for Open Labs on their calendar.
+You can submit a help ticket to OSU Web and Mobiles Services.
+There are also Open Labs where you can get assistance from a Drupal 7 expert at Central Web Services, see the dates and times for Open Labs on their calendar.

-Step 11: On the right side, check the "required" box if you would like that spacific question/component to be requred in order for the webform to be submitted.
+Step 11: On the right side, check the "required" box if you would like that specific question/component to be required in order for the webform to be submitted.

 Step 12: If you need to edit a component, you can click on the "edit" link to the right.
 If you need a component to be duplicated, you can click "clone".
 If you needed to delete a component, choose "delete" beneath the Operations function.

 Step 13: SAVE!
 Review.
 Edit if necessary.
 To change or edit a question, click the "Webform" tab next to "Edit."